Can The Lakers Still Make the NBA Playoffs?

 — Los Angeles Lakers (@Lakers) January 16, 2017

 One excuse the Lakers aren’t using or don’t want used is their youth.
-The Lakers have a roster packed full of young talented players who are still learning the NBA game, but also have a long ways to go before being a true contender in the Western Conference once again.
+The Lakers have a roster packed full of young, talented players who are still learning the NBA game but also have a long way to go before being a true contender in the Western Conference once again.

-Take for instance in the Los Angeles Times, where an article by Tania Ganguli quoted veteran Lakers player Lou Williams about having a “young team:”
+Take, for instance, a Los Angeles Times article by Tania Ganguli that quoted veteran Lakers player Lou Williams about having a “young team.”

 “I don’t want to keep using the young team thing.
 At some point we gotta show growth collectively as a group.
 Obviously we do have young guys and we’re depending on some young guys that’s learning on the fly…”

 It is tough not to agree with Williams’ assessment of the Lakers roster and how they need their young players to start playing at a better level in the NBA.
-Williams leads the Lakers in scoring at 17.6 points per game, and right behind his is the potential “future of the franchise” in second-year player D’Angelo Russell at 15.1 ppg.
+Williams leads the Lakers in scoring at 17.6 points per game, and right behind his is the potential “future of the franchise,” second-year player D’Angelo Russell at 15.1 ppg.
 Russell also leads the Lakers with 4.6 assists per game and 1.3 steals per game.
-Russell was second overall in the 2015 NBA Draft for a reason, and that was for becoming a Lakers point guard is to lead them back to the NBA Playoffs.
+Russell was second overall in the 2015 NBA Draft for a reason, and that was to become a Lakers point guard who could lead them back to the NBA Playoffs.

 Can that happen this season?
 It is still most likely doubtful for the Lakers to make the playoffs, but it still isn’t off the table for that to occur either.
-For it to have a chance of happening the Lakers must stop this four-game losing streak right now, and start stringing together wins quickly.
+For it to have a chance of happening, the Lakers must stop this four-game losing streak right now and start quickly stringing together wins.

 Teaching #LakeShow pic.twitter.com/KiMO5DewrZ